Delors/Lectures/theo-algo-hashing/folien.de.rst

 .. epigraph::

-    Julian Wälde and Alexander Klink reported that the String.hashCode() hash function is not sufficiently collision resistant.
+    Julian Wälde and Alexander Klink reported that the :java:`String.hashCode()` hash function is not sufficiently collision resistant.

-    hashCode() value is used in the implementations of [Java 6] HashMap and Hashtable classes.
+    :java:`hashCode()` value is used in the implementations of [Java 6] HashMap and Hashtable classes.
 A specially-crafted set of keys could trigger hash function collisions, which can degrade performance of HashMap or Hashtable by changing hash table operations complexity from an expected/average O(1) to the worst case O(n).
     Reporters were able to find colliding strings efficiently using equivalent substrings and meet in the middle techniques.
     This problem can be used to start a denial of service attack against  applications that use untrusted inputs as HashMap or Hashtable keys.
 An example is a web application server that may fill hash tables with data from HTTP request.
 A remote attack could use that to make JVM use excessive amount of CPU time by sending a POST request with large amount of parameters which hash to the same value.